What is a paintpot?

 Pines are packed tightly side by side.
-A bit of imagination leads to the conclusion that wandering a few hundred yards into the thick could render a hiker disorientated in a maze of parched lodgepole.
+A bit of imagination leads to this conclusion: wandering a few hundred yards into the thick could render a hiker disorientated in a maze of parched lodgepole.
 In broad daylight, its a little weird.
 At night, it must feel like the set of a slasher film.

 A few minutes of brisk walking and the eerie forest gives way to a “meadow” strewn with trees decimated by the fires of 1988.
-Only a few steps more leads out of the ominousness into a wonderland of hotsprings and paintpots.
+Soon the eerie forest disappears — replaced by a wonderland of hotsprings and paintpots.

 Boiling Ponds and Rivers

-After passing into another cluster of lodgepole, the dirt trail abruptly transitions to a boardwalk – a good indicator that a thermal area is soon to come.
+After passing into another cluster of lodgepole, the dirt trail abruptly transitions to a boardwalk — a good indicator of a thermal area soon to come.

 The boardwalk comes to a T where an idyllic thermal basin opens from the trees.
 Hotsprings occupies the gentle slopes at the base of nearby Paintpot Hill.

 Fed by the hotsprings, a small brook slithers its way from the basin out into the eerie forest, its water still hot and steaming.
-In the late afternoon, golden sunlight catches the steam in a stunning display that is once again otherworldly.
+In the late afternoon, golden sunlight catches the steam in yet another stunning, otherwordly display.